Skip to main content

 Create a Custom Package

-This article provides an overview of creating a custom package and covers important topics such as the package Makefile, package source structure, package directories, and examples of custom packages.
+This article summarizes creating a custom package and covers important topics such as the package makefile, package source structure, package directories, and examples of custom packages.

 Custom software applications for specific use cases can be bundled into a software package.
-The package can then be installed on a device running existing firmware, or included in a custom firmware.
+The package can then be installed on a device running existing firmware or included in custom firmware.

 Why Create Custom Packages?